RasaHQ/rasa/docs/user-guide/command-line-interface.rst

 .. note::

     Make sure training data for Core and NLU are present when training a model using ``rasa train``.
-    If only training data for one model type are present, the command automatically falls back to ``rasa train nlu`` or ``rasa train core`` depending on the provided training files.
+    If training data for only one model type is present, the command automatically falls back to ``rasa train nlu`` or ``rasa train core`` depending on the provided training files.